npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 {{% /tablestep %}}
 {{< /table >}}

-### Authenticate your code to your Viam app location
+### Access machines from your app

-Your TypeScript code requires an API key to establish a connection to your machines.
+Viam apps provide access to a machine by placing its API key in your local storage.
-In the final dashboard, these will be provided to your webapp through the local storage of your browser.
+You can access the data from your browser's local storage with the following code.

-For development purposes, you will use an API key for your development machine.
+Currently, Viam apps only provide access to single machines but in future you will be able to access entire locations or organization.

 {{< table >}}
 {{% tablestep number=1 %}}